by Stephanie Wruck | Nov 10, 2021 | new artist

 During that time, net.art artists were able to design a new emotional universe, existing alongside the physical emotional spaces we inhabit, eventually becoming the digital infrastructure we navigate today.
 The hybrid nature of the internet, where all art forms have a place to live side by side – images, text, video, sound, etc – impacted the core of the creation process.
 There was no longer a separation between where you create, collaborate, design and promote; everything happened on the internet.
 The idea that the internet could accommodate all aspects of the creative process influenced both the works themselves and the public's response to them.

-desktop is, Alexei Shulgin, 1997
+“desktop is“, Alexei Shulgin, 1997

 Josephine Bosma, critic and theorist specializing in art in the context of the internet said: